xuanhao97/chat-ai/README.md

 ### Default Models

-- **Gemini**: `gemini-2.5-pro`
+- **Gemini**: `gemini-2.5-flash`
 - **OpenAI**: `gpt-4o-mini`

 You can override the model name by passing `modelName` in the request metadata.

 ### MCP Server

-The MCP server should implement the JSON-RPC 2.0 protocol with the following methods:
+The MCP server should implement the Model Context Protocol.
+See [MCP Core README](src/lib/mcp-core/README.md) for details on HTTP/SSE transport support and client management.

-- **`tools/list`**: Returns array of available tools
-- **`tools/call`**: Executes a tool with given arguments

-The client automatically handles:

-- Request/response formatting
-- Error handling
-- Both JSON and SSE response formats
+### Logger Configuration

+See [Logger README](src/lib/loggers/README.md) for configuration options, adapter setup, and usage examples.

 ## 🐛 Troubleshooting